sumup-oss/circuit-ui/MIGRATION.md

 npm install @sumup-oss/stylelint-plugin-circuit-ui
 ```

-Update any static and dynamic imports to the new package scope.
+Update any static and dynamic imports to the new package scope (🤖 `renamed-package-scope`).
+The ESLint rule might not catch all occurrences of the old package names, so manually search for and fix any left-overs after applying the ESLint rule.
 For example:

 ```diff
 -import { Button, type ButtonProps } from '@sumup/circuit-ui';